movementkitchen/website/src/pages/programs/strong-body-after-pain.md

 ![alt text](summer-abs-cover.png)

-At the end of the course, you will be able to
+At the end of the course, you will:
-1. Go to the gym without worrying about pulling your back out
-2. Take up any exercise class knowing how to make it work for your body so you aren’t in pain afterwards
+1. Have your core muscles switched on and supporting you so you can get stronger
+2. Know how to progress you training without bringing on the symptoms
+3. Know how to manage back/hip/pelvic pain flare-ups if they do happen and build back up
-3. Train independently without a fear of being injured.
+4. Be able to confidently go to the gym or take up any exercise class or train independently without a fear of being injured.

 The course is designed as step-by-step roadmap.
 Week by week, we build up from managing pain and flare-ups to challenging the body and getting stronger.
 Lower back and pelvic-floor-friendly workouts, always.